Cynt4/Portfolio/README.md

 **About me**

 Hello.
 My name is Jacek Smoliniec.
 Currently I am studying Quality Assurance in AGH in Kraków and I'm based in Katowice, Poland.
 Since May 2022 I started a journey to become a Software Tester.
-This career seems to be perfectly suited for my best capabilities - diligence, meticulousness, minuteness.
+This career seems to be perfectly suited for my best capabilities - diligence, meticulousness and the use of analytical thinking.
 This portfolio is going to be the set of my skills and experiences that I've achieved in order to get a junior position in Software Testing.

 **Tools**
 * TestLink, Zephyr (JIRA) - test management system